10 Most Anti-Inflammatory Foods You Should Eat

 In addition to those benefits, the levels of adiponectin increased, so it may help to reduce cancer risks or risk of weight gain.

 More than likely, you have turmeric in your kitchen.
-It has an earthy flavor and is often used in Indian dishes.
+It has an earthy flavor and is often used in curries.

-People have been talking about the anti-inflammatory benefits of turmeric for a long time9.
+People have been talking about the anti-inflammatory benefits of turmeric for a long time, and there are a number of studies to back up its benefits9.

-In one study, a gram of curcumin daily combined with piperine (black pepper) decreased CRP, an inflammatory marker when someone had metabolic syndrome10.
+In one study, a gram of curcumin daily combined with piperine (black pepper) decreased CRP, an inflammatory marker seen in metabolic syndrome10.

 10. Extra Virgin Olive Oil